citp/privacy-policy-historical/r/ru/rub/rubyplaza.com.md

 **Will I be able to request changes to my personally identifiable information?** Back to Top.

-Yes you can do that at any time, by signing in, going to My Account, and clicking Edit.
+Yes, you can do that at any time, by signing in, going to My Account, and clicking Edit.

 **How will I be informed of material changes to the Privacy Policy?** Back to Top.